 AI in Ideal Population Finding – Finding Customers in High-Noise Environments, Intelligence by IPM.ai

-Swoop works hard to ensure that pharmaceutical, biotech and automotive marketers have the ability to find their ideal populations, groups of potential customers who may be difficult to pinpoint but who carry extremely high potential value to the marketers.
+Swoop works hard to ensure that biopharma marketers have the ability to find their ideal populations, groups of potential customers who may be difficult to pinpoint but who carry extremely high potential value to the marketers.
 By working with IPM.ai, our data and AI partner, we are able to create advertising campaigns that solve for your marketing challenge, be it increasing the addressable market, increasing market share, driving greater adherence or increasing auto dealer traffic.

 Using AI, pharmaceutical marketing efforts can accomplish a lot, such as: